MicrosoftDocs/sdk-api/sdk-api-src/content/tuner/nn-tuner-idigitalcablelocator~r1.md

 IDigitalCableLocator interits from .

-## -members

-	The IDigitalCableLocator has no additional methods.

 ## -remarks

 To declare the interface identifier (IID) for this interface, use the <b>__uuidof</b> operator: <code>__uuidof(IDigitalCableLocator)</code>.